GDB quick reference

 nexti Execute one assembly instruction, step over jal (function call)

-Note: All of above accept argument N to repeat N actions, i.e. step 5
+Note: All of above accept optional argument N to repeat N times, i.e. step 5

 until LINE Execute up to line number LINE